khalidgxg/brooder-doc/docs/workflows/auth/login-and-activation.md

 ## 2. Activate Account

-This endpoint activates a user's account using the OTP sent during registration.
+This endpoint activates a user's account using the OTP sent during the [Registration](./registration) process.

 -   **Endpoint:** `POST /api/v1/activate-account`
 -   **Method:** `POST`